Wrapping up my short campaign. This posting is a LOT late!

-For the introduction, read this posting.
-I am using the High Space rule set and playing in the FireFly 'Verse.
+For the introduction, read this posting and read the sessions 2 and 3 and session 4.
+I am using the High Space rule set and we're playing in the FireFly 'Verse.

 After the last session, the characters were still on the planet, and we used that time to refresh memories and to tie up a few loose ends.
 They have a captured fighter and 4 crates of the drug for Badger.
 The also found documentation on the project which explains that Blue Sun is behind the manufacture and research of this drug as another attempt to subdue the populace.
 The drug isn't real close to being ready, but the data is ripe for blasting over the Coretex.
 After a few preparations, the crew gather into The Golden Ducat and launch into the black.

 Immediately upon breaking atmo, the ship is hailed.
 The orbiting ship around the planet that they avoided on approach is actively looking for them.
 They are requested to stand down and wait for the authorities who are on their way.
 Fortunately for the crew, the hailing ship is mostly derelict, it can maintain orbit but not much else.
 It is of little threat.
 The crew makes some nasty comments and flies off.
 Their destination is currently unknown as they don't think that Persephone is the best place for them right now, so they send out some messages to Badger to arrange for an alternate meeting place.
 Leng manages to hack into the Alliance communications network to monitor activity that might directly include The Golden Ducat or crew.

 Badger responds with a message that if they want paid, they need to drop off the product on Persephone, as arranged.
 He can help them out with some of the details of landing while wanted, but it will cost them some of their profit.
 Leng thinks he can create a new ship ID; it should last long enough to land and go.